 Babylon was a Roman fortress in what is today known as Old Cairo, not to be confused with the city of the same name mentioned in the Bible.

+Need to do some research into the name of this man in English

 Though not found on the Coptic Calendar, as one of the 318 gathered at Nicaea, it is fitting to venerate St. Spyridon.

 Or: The day of / The feast of Nativity / Is the twenty-fifth / Of December